scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

         scala> val q"new { ..$earlydefns } with RequiresX" = withx
         earlydefns: List[universe.Tree] = List(val x = 1)

 2. List of parents.
-A list of type identifiers with optional arguments to the first one in the list:
+A list of type identifiers where only the first one in the list may have optional type and value arguments.
+This is because the first parent must be a class and subsequent parents are just traits that don't yet accept arguments:

         scala> val q"new ..$parents"  = q"new Foo(1) with Bar[T]"
         parents: List[universe.Tree] = List(Foo(1), Bar[T])